 Acknowledgements: the picture of the Hampstead Institute is by Steve Cadman and reproduced here under a Creative Commons Licence.

-How to cite this article: Smith, M. K. (2007) ‘Henrietta Barnett, social reform and community building’, the encyclopaedia of informal education. [http://infed.org/mobi/henrietta-barnett-social-reform-and-community-building/]
+How to cite this article: Smith, M. K. (2007, 2020) ‘Henrietta Barnett, social reform and community building’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/henrietta-barnett-social-reform-and-community-building/]

 Last Updated on